Prepare for your upcoming adventure

 You must meet with us well in advance (at least six months for semester-long programs) to review the necessary procedures and begin the application process.

-Financial aid can be made available for both types of programs listed above.
-It is your responsibility to consult the Financial Aid Office and the International Programs Office to find out what options are available.
+For non-University of Lynchburg programs (semester, year, or summer), you pay your fees directly to the organization sponsoring the program.
+It is your responsibility to consult the Financial Aid Office and the Office of Global Education to find out what financial aid options are available.

 Study Abroad is an extension of the University of Lynchburg experience and campus.
 As such, all study abroad programs are subject to the University of Lynchburg Honor and Student Conduct Codes and Regulations.
 You represent the University of Lynchburg whether you are traveling overseas with the University or another organization.